AdirBiran/CTFs-Writeups/HackTheBox/Armageddon.md

 </p>

 Hash type is drupal 7, code 7900 for hashcat.
-Copied the hash to a "hash" file and using rockyou password list with hashcat.
+Copying the hash to a "hash" file and using rockyou password list with hashcat.
 <p align="center">
 <img width="226" alt="16-hashcatcommand" src="https://user-images.githubusercontent.com/21021400/143077244-d745d062-e667-4cae-8f45-5fb706117a49.png">
 </p>